p-fassbender/react-hook-form-demo/README.md

-# React Hok Form Demo
+# React Hook Form Demo
 An exploration of the basics of React Hook Form library and how to use it.

 ## Table of Contents